Sivec: Today

 The marble-bearing deposits in the area are widely known and are among the largest in the world.
 The whiteness of the marble, its homogeneous form, and the micro-granular structure generate a high demand for Sivec marble on the international market.

 Sivec®, or Bianco Sivec, is the registered name for this fine-grained white dolomitic marble.

 Nowadays, Sivec has been selected to give the characteristic, exclusive white appearance in many large well-known projects including hotels, palaces, commercial buildings, etc.

 Company

 A quarry was established in 1946.
 In 2009, NBGI Private Equity and Ethemba Capital acquired 88.4% of the shares of the company through Stone Works Holdings, a Dutch company co-owned by private equity funds managed by NBGI Private Equity and Ethemba Capital.
-On 2017 Pavlidis Marble Granite, one of the greatest companies for white marble, purchased the Stone Works Holdings, which owns 89,25% of Mermeren Kombinat A.D.
+In 2017 Pavlidis Marble Granite, one of the largest sellers of white marble, purchased the Stone Works Holdings, which owns 89.25% of Mermeren Kombinat A.D.